Akavall/SudokuSolver/README.md

 The above algorithms solves easy sudoku puzzles in less than a second.
 The problem that I pulled from wikipedia article on sudoku algorithms, does not give my algorithm any problems; it solves it in 7 seconds.
-However, a "challenging problem" from Skiena Algorithms Manual, poses difficulty it takes 3.5 minutes to solve.
+However, a "challenging problem" from Skiena Algorithms Manual poses difficulty: it takes 3.5 minutes to solve.
 You can find those puzzles in `experiments.py`